cockroachdb/docs/src/current/v24.1/changefeed-messages.md

 ### At-least-once delivery

 Changefeeds also provide an _at-least-once delivery guarantee_, which means that each version of a row will be emitted once.
 Under some infrequent conditions a changefeed will emit duplicate messages.
 This happens when the changefeed was not able to emit all messages before reaching a checkpoint.
-As a result, it will re-emit messages starting from the previous checkpoint to ensure every message is delivered at least once, but may be emitted more than once.
+As a result, it may re-emit some or all of the messages starting from the previous checkpoint to ensure that every message is delivered at least once, which could lead to some messages being delivered more than once.

 Refer to [Duplicate messages](#duplicate-messages) for causes of messages repeating at the sink.